 Finally, Yukio Ishida and Mansai Nomura taught masterclasses to the public and students studying theater, Japanese traditional arts and dance at UCLA’s dance studio on May 8 and 9.
 To mentally prepare the participants, the sessions began with cleaning the floor, and the participants learned greetings, gestures and vocalization techniques unique to kyogen.
 The participants were enchanted by Noh, where only movements and voice tell a story without any use of props or stage direction.

 “An Evening of Kyogen in Los Angeles” became memorable for Mansaku Nomura as well, for he reunited with a staff member who helped with a Mansaku’s kyogen performance at UCLA 35 years ago.
-Strengthening their ties, the program is a result of a special collaboration between the two institutions.
+The program is a result of a special collaboration between